Piyusharora2003/BookLearning/README.md

 BookLearning
-This is an eCommerce-dataLearning  project for selling books online as well to provide personalised service to user.
-It is built using the MERN stack (MongoDB, Express.js, Node.js, and React) and utilizes various additional technologies such as Validator, Bcrypt, Body-parser, Cors, Python Flask, Data Mining, Nodemon, Dotenv, React Router, and Toastify.
+is an E-Commerce MachineLearning  project for selling books online with custom services to the users.
+It is built using MERN stack (MongoDB, Express.js, Node.js, and React) and utilizes various additional technologies such as Validator, Bcrypt, Body-parser, Cors, Flask, Data Mining, Nodemon, Dotenv, React Router, and Toastify.
 This project is primarily a learning project aimed at strengthening understanding of the MERN stack and data science concepts.
-The goal of this project is to provide a personalized experience to users when purchasing books online.
+The goal of this project is to provide a personalized experience to the users while purchasing books online.

+Project Creators- Piyush Arora (https://www.linkedin.com/in/piyush-arora-378986259/) & Tisha(https://www.linkedin.com/in/tisha-tisha-4b207322a)

 ![image](https://user-images.githubusercontent.com/74443858/233727712-8eb46d47-15b8-45c5-8e96-19a4e4729256.png)